 PROTOCOL IDENTIFIER EXTENSION WITHIN USLP DATA ZONE

-If present, the Protocol Identifier Extension field shall be 8 bits in length and shall follow, without gap, the Protocol Identifier field.
+If present, the USLP Protocol Identifier Extension field shall be 8 bits in length and shall follow, without gap, the USLP Protocol Identifier field.

-The Protocol Identifier Extension shall identify the CCSDS recognized Protocol of the PDU contained within the TFDZ.
+The USLP Protocol Identifier Extension shall identify the CCSDS recognized Protocol of the PDU contained within the TFDZ.

-If the Protocol Identifier field contains the value ‘11111’, then the Protocol Identifier Extension field shall be used to identify the protocol whose PDU is contained within the TFDZ.
+If the USLP Protocol Identifier field contains the value ‘11111’, then the USLP Protocol Identifier Extension field shall be used to identify the protocol whose PDU is contained within the TFDZ.

 NOTE - The extended Protocol IDs are registered and maintained within SANA.
-See SANA registry, Protocol Identifier Extension within USLP Data Zone.
+See SANA registry, USLP Protocol Identifier Extension within USLP Data Zone (UPID_EXT).

-FIRST HEADER POINTER or LAST VALID OCTET
+POINTER FIELD (FIRST HEADER POINTER or LAST VALID OCTET POINTER)

 General

-If present, either the First Header Pointer field or the Last Valid Octet field shall be 16 bits in length and shall
+If present, the Pointer Field shall follow, without gap, the Protocol Identifier Extension field and be 16 bits in length and shall contain the offset to a specific octet within the TFDZ.

-follow, without gap, the Protocol Identifier Extension field.

-The First Header Pointer (used as a Packet pointer) or the Last Valid Octet (used as a MAP_SDU data pointer) shall delimit the contents of the TFDZ when the TFDF Construction Rules (‘000’ or ‘001’) identify that the TFDZ is transporting either PDU or MAP SDUs.
-See Section 4.1.4.3.1.4.4, Table 4-3.

-FIRST HEADER POINTER

-The First Header Pointer shall contain the position of the first octet of the first PDU that starts in the TFDZ.
+The Pointer Field is used only for TFDZ Construction Rules “000”, “001” and “010”.

+NOTE - The first octet in the TFDZ shall be an offset of “0”.

-The locations of the octets in the TFDZ shall be numbered in ascending order.
-The first octet in this zone is assigned the number 0.
-The First Header Pointer shall contain the binary representation of the location of the first octet of the first Packet that starts in the TFDZ.
+When the value in the TFDF construction rule is “000” binary, the Pointer Field contains the offset within the TFDZ to the first octet of the first packet header that starts within the TFDZ.
+In this case, the Pointer Field is designated as the First Header Pointer.

+When the value in the TFDF construction rule is “000” binary, and when no packet starts in the TFDZ, then the First Header Pointer shall be set to ‘all binary ones’.

+NOTE – The above situation may occur if a long PDU extends across more than one Transfer Frame.

+When the value in the TFDF construction rule is “000” binary, and if the TFDZ contains Only Idle Data, then the First Header Pointer shall be set to ‘all binary ones minus one’.

 NOTES

-The purpose of the First Header Pointer is to facilitate delimiting of variable-length PDUs contained within the TFDZ, by pointing directly to the location of the first PDU from which its length may be determined.
+The purpose of the First Header Pointer is to facilitate delimiting of variable-length packets contained within the TFDZ, by pointing directly to the location of the first packet from which its length may be determined.

-The locations of any subsequent PDUs within the same TFDZ will be determined by calculating the locations using the length field of these PDUs.
+The locations of any subsequent packets within the same TFDZ will be determined by calculating the locations using the length field of these packets.

-If the last PDU in the TFDZ of Transfer Frame M spills over into Frame N of the same Virtual Channel (where N=M+1), then the First Header Pointer in Frame N and points to the start of the PDU within Frame N.
+If the last packet in the TFDZ of Transfer Frame M spills over into Frame N of the same Virtual Channel (where N=M+1), then the First Header Pointer in Frame N and points to the start of the packet within Frame N.

-If the last PDU in the TFDZ of Transfer Frame M spills over into Frame N of the same Virtual Channel but Frame N is missing, then the First Header Pointer in the next Frame received in that VC ignores the residue of the split PDU and points to the start of the next PDU that begins in that Frame.
+If the last packet in the TFDZ of Transfer Frame M spills over into Frame N of the same Virtual Channel but Frame N is missing, then the First Header Pointer in the next Frame received in that VC ignores the residue of the split packet and points to the start of the next packet that begins in that frame.

+When the value in the TFDF Construction Rules is ‘001’ or ‘010’ binary then the Pointer field contains the offset to the last octet of the MAP_SDU being transferred, with the remaining octets being fill octets.
+In this case the Pointer field is designated as the Last Valid Octet Pointer.

-If no PDU starts in the TFDZ, then the TFDF Construction Rule equals ‘100’ and the First Header Pointer shall be set to ‘all ones’.
+If the MAP_SDU does not complete within this Fixed Length TFDZ then the value contained within the Last Valid Octet Pointer is set to all binary ones.

-NOTE – The above situation may occur if a long PDU extends across more than one Transfer Frame.
+NOTE -

+If the length of the TFDZ is fixed and the MAP_SDU has an insufficient number of user data octets remaining to fill the TFDZ, then the Pointer field indicates the location of the last valid user data octet within the TFDZ (i.e., the boundary between user data and any inserted fill data).